16 Weight Training Tips for Men Over 50

 But given the fact our environment is so toxic, I suspect in practice this decline could be even greater.

 I write about this in my upcoming book, Optimized Under 35.
-If you’re a man of any age, you will get something out of that book.
+Though if you’re a man of any age, you will get something out of that book.

 In this day and age, you simply cannot afford to overlook this aspect of your health.
 Testosterone is every man’s life blood.

-And the truth is, if you’re a man over 50 and you eat well, train hard, and generally look after your body, then testosterone replacement therapy is likely a good choice for you.
+If you’re a man over 50 and you eat well, train hard, and generally look after your body, testosterone replacement therapy may be a good choice for you.

 It restores your hormone profile to that of a young man, but you have the experience and decision-making of an older man.